x448/float16/README.md

 [![Release](https://img.shields.io/github/release/cbor-go/float16.svg?style=flat-square)](https://github.com/cbor-go/float16/releases)
 [![License](http://img.shields.io/badge/license-mit-blue.svg?style=flat-square)](https://raw.githubusercontent.com/cbor-go/float16/master/LICENSE)

 `float16` package provides [IEEE 754 half-precision floating-point format](https://en.wikipedia.org/wiki/Half-precision_floating-point_format) with IEEE 754 default rounding for conversions.
-IEEE 754-2008 refers to this 16-bit format as binary16.
+IEEE 754-2008 refers to this 16-bit floating-point format as binary16.

+IEEE 754 default rounding ("Round-to-Nearest RoundTiesToEven") is considered the most accurate and statistically unbiased estimate of the true result.

-All possible 4+ billion conversions between float16 and float32 are verified to be correct.
+All possible 4+ billion floating-point conversions with this library are verified to be correct.

-Conversions in a nutshell:
+## Features
+Current features include:
 * float16 to float32 conversions use lossless conversion.
 * float32 to float16 conversions use IEEE 754-2008 "Round-to-Nearest RoundTiesToEven".
-* all conversions use zero allocs and are about 2.65 ns/op (in pure Go) on a desktop amd64.
+* conversions use __zero allocs__ and are about __2.65 ns/op__ (in pure Go) on a desktop amd64.
+* unit tests provide 100% code coverage and check all possible 4+ billion conversions.

-Other float16 methods include: IsFinite(), IsInf(), IsNaN(), IsNormal(), Signbit(), and String().
+* other functions include: IsFinite(), IsInf(), IsNaN(), IsNormal(), Signbit(), and String().
+* all functions in this library use zero allocs except String().

 ## Status
 This library is used by [fxamacker/cbor](https://github.com/fxamacker/cbor) and is ready for production use on supported platforms.